Sofiene-Sellami/RAS-TSYP/README.md

 # RAS-TSYP

-This repository contains the code of our prototype that will be brought in the day of the presentation.
+This repository contains :

+The code of our prototype that will be brought in the day of the presentation.

+The detection model function in the file detect.py , it needs to be uploaded to run the code in colab.